-The BND Institute-Ephesus Summer Media Camp has ended and what a great two weeks they were!
+The BND Institute-Ephesus Summer Media Camp has ended and what a great two weeks we had!
 Each weekday, from July 16-27 , 2018, our 12 students in middle and high school learned about journalism basics while exploring multi-platform reporting and new media technology, enabling them to create work to be displayed via a digital presence.

 In addition, our students increased their confidence as they learned about media literacy and gained more awareness about their individual and collective communities.